Reboare/security/webshell.md

 ### Weevely

-Using weevely we can create php webshells easily.
+Using weevely we can create php webshells:

 ```
 weevely generate password /root/webshell.php